Essential Patents: Everything You Need to KnowPatent Law ResourcesUtility Patent

 While you may not use an essential patent in your small business, you should know what one is.
 If you ever hold a patent you wish to license, that patent becomes a crucial part of your revenue stream.
 Turn to the legal professionals at UpCounsel.
 You can post your essential patent questions on UpCounsel's marketplace and work with lawyers who have experience handling legal matters for essential patents.
 UpCounsel accepts only the top 5 percent of lawyers to its site.

-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.